DrWhoCares/imgdanke/README.md

 ### Pingo Settings
 #### -pngpalette
 Uses a set number of bins, so the options provided to you are the different bits (and the resulting colors).
 Applies dithering, and often produces a far better result than using magick for color images with 256 colors or less.
-Selecting a value will allow you to select the `-sb` or `-sa` options.
 *NOTE:* As of pingo v0.99 [rc3 16], the bug with the incorrect values has been fixed.
 <details>
   <summary>The following values are currently possible (via the GUI):</summary>